 Feeling sad?
 Joyful?
 Disappointed?
 Skeptical?
 Happy?
 What if I tell you we’re now at a stage of development in this world where machines can comprehend our emotions and alter their behavior according to our sentiments?
 Where virtual assistants hold the power to size up our voice tones and even offer empathetic and understanding responses in their interactions.
 It sounds fictional but it's true and it's real.
 This right here is the birth of Emotional Artificial Intelligence.

-One of the rising fields of Artificial Intelligence, Emotion AI, which is also termed as Affective Computing is basically the ability of machines to study and interpret non-verbal cues extended by humans such as their facial expressions, body language, gestures as well as tonality of voice to be able to determine their emotional state.
+One of the rising fields of Artificial Intelligence, Emotion AI, which is also termed Affective Computing is basically the ability of machines to study and interpret non-verbal cues extended by humans such as their facial expressions, body language, gestures as well as tonality of voice to be able to determine their emotional state.
 These emotional algorithms can detect the crucial areas of a person’s face, their eyes, eyebrows, cheeks, nose, and so on, and mark their movement with the aim of unraveling the person’s feelings.

 (Speaking of facial expressions you can also sneak a peek at our blog on MakeItTalk: Speaker-Aware Talking Head Animation)

-Emotional Artificial Intelligence has been becoming a popular trend for various companies, who have been effectively availing the opportunity to seek self-awareness as an asset for connecting with their consumers as well as employees.
+Emotional Artificial Intelligence has been becoming a popular trend for various companies, which have been effectively availing the opportunity to seek self-awareness as an asset for connecting with their consumers as well as employees.
 To be able to interpret, manage and simulate emotions is an experience that is intensely human and something companies have been increasingly working towards inculcating within their framework as an attempt to intensify their relationships with their clients.

 As the reliance on AI escalates by leaps and bounds in every industry, the need for emotionally intelligent AI becomes crucial.
 From chatbots to virtual assistants, programmers in all industries are on the lookout for ways and areas where they can integrate emotional intelligence into their services.